- So, the Richmond Fellowship referred you to us – tell me about that.

-Yes, I was working with Lucy R. and I used to see her in Caterham every Wednesday afternoon at a drop in.
+Yes, I was working with Lucy R. I used to see her in Caterham every Wednesday afternoon at a drop in.

-Reading and downloading things on my phone were really difficult, because I didn’t have much memory and the screen was so small.
+Reading and downloading things on my phone were difficult, because I didn’t have much memory and the screen was so small.

 Well, she kept me in the loop and made sure I was happy with the referral.
 After a little while I got a phone call from one of the tech team.